Civilians are dying in Ukraine. But exactly how many remains a mystery.

 Although Ukraine’s government remains standing, its grip is admittedly shaky: President Volodymyr Zelensky has said that regime change is Russia’s aim, that he is being personally targeted and that his people will have to do everything in their power to prevent Kyiv from falling.

-Ukraine’s health minister, Viktor Liashko, said in a statement posted to Facebook Saturday that a total of 198 Ukrainians have been killed in the fighting, up from 137 a day earlier, with more than 1,000 wounded.
+Ukraine’s health minister, Viktor Liashko, said in a statement posted to Facebook on Saturday that a total of 198 Ukrainians had been killed in the fighting, up from 137 a day earlier, with more than 1,000 wounded.
 Three children, he said, were among the dead.

 But the statement was short on details, and it may undercount the true toll.
 One senior Western intelligence official, who spoke on the condition of anonymity, described Ukraine’s tally as “awfully low.”